- LoginAccess your ApplicationOr learn more about our programmes and applyAccess MyINSEAD

 Open to all participants throughout the programme, a series of activities, including workshops and career advice sessions, is designed to help you bring into focus your individual goals for professional development.
 Whether you are internal-career or external-career focused, we encourage you take this opportunity to reflect on your career trajectory.

 Using a variety of effective tools and frameworks, we support you in the process of self-assessment and discovery, in conjunction with the Leadership Development Programme.
-INSEAD’s Career Development professionals are here to help you engineer no just greater success but also personal fulfillment in your career.
+INSEAD’s Career Development professionals are here to help you engineer not just greater success but also personal fulfilment in your career.

 If you have any questions related to our programmes or application procedures, we are here to help you.

 Is there a placement service for EMBA graduates at INSEAD?

 INSEAD does not provide a placement service.
 However, the INSEAD EMBA Career Development team offers support in career management strategy and delivers professional development advice.